llamagravy/SnapScrape.py/README.md

 • Getting specific collections i.e. only Curated Highlights or Story

 Other:
-• Separate folders for story and curated highlights
-• Add support for saving Lenses and Spotlight highlight
 • Prevent download attempt when profile is unchanged
 • Forced download of private profile's profile picture, background image, etc